Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Results and Discussion

 These results provide the basis for the investigation of the crystallization behavior and reveal how different techniques enable us to distinguish between amorphous, partly and fully crystalline films.
 We utilize the structural information to analyze the crystallization dynamics on the different substrates.

 The percentage of crystalline YIG was quantified differently for the three different substrates.
 For YIG on YAG the amount of crystalline YIG correlates to the intensity of the Bragg peak.
 A certain film thickness corresponds to a maximum area under the peak, to which the intensity is normalized.
 For YIG on GGG, the percentage of crystalline YIG is extracted from the Laue oscillations (cp.
 Fig~\ref{Fig_2}(a)).
 The frequency of the oscillation corresponds to the number of interfering lattice planes, enabling the calculation of the thickness of the crystalline layer.
 Using X-ray reflectivity, the absolute film thickness was measured for each film.
-Comparing the thickness of the crystalline layer with the film thickness then enables to monitor the growth of YIG on GGG.
+For these measurements and evaluation, please refer to the supplemental information.\cite{SI_Sailler_2024} Comparing the thickness of the crystalline layer with the film thickness then enables to monitor the crystallization of YIG on GGG.
 For the non lattice matched substrates, EBSD mappings were taken to extract the amount of crystalline YIG.
-For each of the YIG thin films, a percentage of crystalline YIG at a given time and temperature is extracted, which allows an evaluation of the crystallization process for this specific temperature.
+Further evaluation of partly crystalline YIG on \ch{SiO_x} can be found in the supplemental information.\cite{SI_Sailler_2024} For each of the YIG thin films, a percentage of crystalline YIG at a given time and temperature is extracted, which allows an evaluation of the crystallization process for this specific temperature.

 First, we find the onset temperature for the crystallization of YIG on each substrate.
 As crystallization is thermally activated, it depends exponentially on the annealing temperature, \cite{avrami_kinetics_1939} which leads to a very narrow temperature window of incomplete crystallization.
 To extract this window, multiple samples were annealed for four hours at different temperatures.
-Figure~\ref{Fig_3}(a) exemplarily shows the results for YIG on YAG, where after \SI{575}{\degreeCelsius} a steep increase in intensity up to a maximum at \SI{600}{\degreeCelsius} can be seen.
-This intensity value stays the same for \SI{700}{\degreeCelsius}, which suggests, that the YIG film is fully crystallized and no further increase in intensity is expected.
-A crystalline YIG film on YAG can therefore be obtained at a temperature range around \SI{600}{\degreeCelsius}.
-For YIG on GGG this window is found to be slightly below \SI{600}{\degreeCelsius}, whereas on \ch{SiO_x}, we found the first indication of crystallization at \SI{700}{\degreeCelsius}.
+Figure~\ref{Fig_3} shows the results for YIG on GGG (a), YIG on YAG (c) and YIG on \ch{SiO_x} (e).
+At substrate dependent temperatures of \SI{550}{\degreeCelsius}, \SI{575}{\degreeCelsius} and \SI{700}{\degreeCelsius} for YIG on GGG (a), YAG (c) and \ch{SiO_x} (e), respectively, a steep increase in the crystallinity can be seen.
+Towards higher temperatures the extracted value stays the same or is only slightly reduced, which suggests, that the YIG film is fully crystallized and no further changes are expected.
+A crystalline YIG film on YAG and GGG can therefore be obtained at a temperature range around \SI{600}{\degreeCelsius}, whereas on \ch{SiO_x}, temperatures of approximately \SI{700}{\degreeCelsius} are necessary.